ntop/ntopng/doc/src/basic_concepts/stats.rst

 Statistics
 ##########

 ntopng computes statistics during its execution.
-Statisics are then shown in the UI and also written as historical timeseries.
-Statistics include, but are not limited to
+Statistics are then shown in the UI and also written as historical timeseries.
+They include, but are not limited to

   - bytes sent and received
   - throughput